 That requires one-on-one conversations with your people.
 To make those conversations more productive, ask questions that are:

 - Open-ended: One study shows that open questions empower people to answer more honestly.
-For example, you would ask, “What’s one career goal you have your sights set on for the next year?” and not, “Are you hoping to get a promotion?”
+For example, you might ask, “What’s one career goal you have your sights set on for the next year?” rather than, “Are you hoping to get a promotion?”

-- Singularly-focused: Avoid overwhelming team members by asking one question at a time.
+- Singularly focused: Try asking one question at a time to avoid overwhelming team members.
 Don’t ask what goals they have, what skills they think they need to build, and how they see the future panning out.
 Zone in on one subject, such as, “What’s one challenge you’re currently facing?”

 2. Prioritize feedback

 Somebody who never tells you what you’re doing right or wrong isn’t much of a coach at all.
 For that reason, coaching leaders need to prioritize feedback.
 Feedback should be:

 - Frequent: given on a regular cadence, rather than only during performance reviews

 - Clear: backed by real-life examples